huggingface/blog/run-comfyui-workflows-on-spaces.md

 ### The demo is running

 The demo we have built with this tutorial is live on Hugging Face Spaces.
-Go play with it here:  [https://huggingface.co/spaces/multimodalart/flux-style-shaping](https://huggingface.co/spaces/multimodalart/flux-style-shaping)
+Come play with it here:  [https://huggingface.co/spaces/multimodalart/flux-style-shaping](https://huggingface.co/spaces/multimodalart/flux-style-shaping)

 ## 5. Conclusion